 After the premiere, there was one more tweet sent out at 9:31 PM.
 This tweet included a link for fans to listen to the single on their platform of choice.

-London Grammar’s tone of voice speaks to their fans, not at their fans.
+London Grammar’s tone of voice speaks to its fans, not to its fans.
 The big announcements are signed off ‘Hx’, in the first person by band member Hannah.
 As the lead vocalist and songwriter, Hannah’s vocals and social posts have a personal touch, leading to a special connection between the band and their fans.

-I have already mentioned the intimate relationship with Hannah and London Grammar’s fans.
-Here is another example of using key buzzwords to paint a picture in fans heads.
+I have already mentioned the intimate relationship between Hannah and London Grammar’s fans.
+Here is another example of using key buzzwords to paint a picture in fans' heads.

 Having your music on all of the top platforms is essential.
 Apple Music made London Grammar the cover of the Antidote playlist, a playlist launched in 2020 for alternative music.

 Being on the cover of the playlist means you are the featured artist at the top of the playlist for one week.
-This means non-subscribers can listen to your track without being an Apple Music subscriber.
+This means non-subscribers can listen to your track without being Apple Music subscribers.

 Dominate YouTube like London Grammar

-Remember in The Blueprint #005 when I talked about Twenty One Pilots creating five different videos for one single equaling over 85 million streams?
+Remember in when I talked about Twenty One Pilots creating five different videos for one single equaling over 85 million streams?